com-github-javabdd/com.github.javabdd/README.md

 ## History

-This version of JavaBDD is a fork from the Sourceforge version, see:
+This version of JavaBDD is a fork of the Sourceforge version, see:

  * http://javabdd.sourceforge.net/
  * https://sourceforge.net/projects/javabdd/

-The code from trunk revision r483 from 2011-11-24 was used.
+It is based on trunk revision r483 from 2011-11-24.

-It has been modified as follows:
- * Only the pure Java implementations are kept.
-The interfaces to the JDD library, as well as the BuDDy, CUDD, and CAL libraries have been removed.
- * Cleaned up the project setup.
- * Adapted project to allow deployment to Maven Central.

-Subsequent changes are recorded in the [CHANGES.md](CHANGES.md) file.
+See [CHANGES.md](CHANGES.md) for all changes that have been made in this fork.

 ## License